Productive Assistants – Taking Control of Your Day

-This chapter covers everything Assistants need to deal with overwhelming to-do lists and getting on top of your day.
+This chapter covers everything Assistants need to deal with overwhelming to-do lists and get on top of their day.

-Chances are, that as an Executive Assistant, Personal Assistant or Administrative Professional, you are supposed to be excellent at time managment and unbeleivable productive.
-It is true that Assistants do excel at time management, but it is also time that Assistants struggle every day to keep control of their day and stay on top of all of their responsbilities and tasks.
+The chances are that as an Executive Assistant, Personal Assistant or Administrative Professional, you are supposed to be excellent at time management and unbelievably productive.
+Assistants do indeed excel at time management, but it is also time that Assistants struggle every day to keep control of their day and stay on top of all of their responsibilities and tasks.

-Productivity for Assistants – Taking control of your day, and safeguarding your time and your priorities might come easy to you.
-But, for the vast majority of Assistants, it is an ongoing challenge.
+Productivity for Assistants – Taking control of your day and safeguarding your time and your priorities might come easy to you.
+But, for most Assistants, it is an ongoing challenge.
 Assistants are often overwhelmed with their workload.
-They struggle to prioritise their work because they are interrupted continuously with other people’s urgent matters.
+They struggle to prioritise their work because they are interrupted continuously by other people’s urgent matters.

-Assistants are also working for multiple Executives with conflicting priorities and objectives, making it hard for Assistants to know where to start when prioritising their own to-do list.
+Assistants are also working for multiple Executives with conflicting priorities and objectives, making it hard for Them to know where to start when prioritising their to-do list.

-In this chapter, we are going to cover all of those challenges and give Assistants specific advice on how to deal with interruptions, priorities, have those conversations with difficult colleagues who want your time and attention.
+In this chapter, we will cover all those challenges and give Assistants specific advice on dealing with interruptions, priorities, and conversations with difficult colleagues who want your time and attention.

 Let’s get started.
-But, first an overview of how to control your day as an Executive or Personal Assistant:
+But first, here is an overview of how to control your day as an Executive or Personal Assistant:

 Assistants are taking on more and more tasks and are involved in all sorts of projects.

-This is great (as long as we are appreciated for it and that is a whole other guide!), but it can also be overwhelming.
+This is great (as long as we appreciate it, which is another guide!), but it can also be overwhelming.

-How do we keep on top of all of the work that we have piled up around us when there are so many time zappers?
+How do we keep up with all the work around us when there are so many time zappers?
 Here are my top five that Assistants have to deal with:

-This has got to be the number, one productivity killer, for Assistants, and we will talk about this a lot in this chapter.
+This has got to be the number one productivity killer for Assistants, and we will discuss this a lot in this chapter.

 I once counted the number of times I was interrupted throughout my day.
 I think I lost count by lunchtime.
 It was ridiculous and often completely unnecessary.

-To ensure you get through everything you need to do in a day you have to minimise interruptions.
-This means you have to be tough when people come up to your desk to speak to you.
-Some assistants are quite happy just to tell colleagues that they are busy and can’t stop to chat, answer a question, make a cup of tea, get them a pen out of the stationery cupboard.
+You have to minimise interruptions to ensure you get through everything you need to do in a day.
+This means you must be tough when people come to your desk to speak to you.
+Some Assistants are pretty happy to tell colleagues they are busy and can’t stop chatting, answering questions, making a cup of tea, or getting a pen out of the stationery cupboard.

-But, other assistants may need to employ a few tactics to make it obvious they are not to be disturbed.
+But, other assistants may need to employ a few tactics to make it obvious they are not disturbed.
 I always found headphones helpful.

-When I had my headphones on it meant I was trying to concentrate on something and quite often the less bolshy colleagues would tiptoe away.
-If I had something urgent, I would usually book myself in a meeting room for an hour or go out to a cafe.
+When I had my headphones on, it meant I was trying to concentrate on something, and quite often, the less bolshy colleagues would tiptoe away.
+If I have something urgent, I usually book myself in a meeting room for an hour or go to a cafe.